riccardomc/docs.asyncy.com/faq/README.md

 All technology has a level of vendor lock-in, it's unavoidable.
 Asyncy is focused at building an open platform to reduce vendor lock-in concerns as much as possible.
 Our core mission depends on our ability to reduce vendor lock-in.

 1. **Open Source** -- Asyncy is 100% open sourced under various licenses that provide transparency and portability to on-premise commercial applications.
-2. **Open Standards** -- The microservices used by Asyncy are designed in a platform-agnostic way using the principles and guidelines outlined in the [Microservice.Guide](https://microservice.guide).
+2. **Open Standards** -- The microservices used by Asyncy are designed in a platform-agnostic way using the principles and guidelines outlined in the [Open Microservice Guide](https://microservice.guide).
 3. **Platform-Agnostic Language** -- Storyscript is MIT licensed and designed to be highly portable and platform-agnostic.
 A vendor could use the output of Storyscript to build their own platform.

 Please contact [legal@asyncy.com](mailto:legal@asyncy.com) for questions and concerns.